-The following is a tabular comparison of the use of available funds disclosed for the private placement transactions completed during the six month period ended June 30, 2024 and the estimated use of such funds by the Company.
+The following is a tabular comparison of the use of available funds disclosed for the private placement transactions completed during the year ended December 31, 2024 and the estimated use of such funds by the Company.

 The following table summarizes the amount of gross proceeds the Company raised from previous financings, the disclosure the Company previously made regarding its anticipated use of proceeds from each financing, how the Company actually used the proceeds of the respective financing, and the Company's explanation for any variances and impact on the Company's ability to achieve its objectives and milestones.